rctatman/Livetweeting-Guide/index.md

 3. *Starting with the title*: This makes the content of the thread clear, and makes it easier for you to search later.
 (You can request and download your own complete Twitter history at any time.)
 Also, if the conference has a proceedings it makes it easier for someone to look up the specific paper.
 4. *The conference hashtag*: This organizes your tweets, helps others find the work if they're interested in finding out more and lets other conference attendees find your tweets.
 If you're quite positive that there isn't one already established, you can start your own.
 The most popular format is the acronym for the conference and either the year it takes place (for example: #EACL2017) or the number of the conference (ex: #NWAV44).
 Hashtags are not case-sensitive.

 You can use whatever format you like, though, as long as you're consistent!
-To help people follow along, I have a quick summary of my tweet formatting conventions as my pinned tweet (one tweet that always appears as the top tweet of your Twitter profile):
+To help people follow along, I have a quick summary of my tweet formatting conventions as [my pinned tweet](https://twitter.com/rctatman/status/818493834891931648) (one tweet that always appears as the top tweet of your Twitter profile).

 I'm currently alpha-testing an Android app that automates some of my formatting, and I'll be sure to share it once the developer's ready to release it.